Quality Hardwood Flooring in Vancouver

 .
 Titanium Oxide

-We’re going to go into details about all of these finishes in another article.
+We’ll go into details about all of these finishes in another article.
 For now, we suggest our favorite brands based on the type of finish.

 Lauzon – Titanium Oxide: Lauzon is the only company in the world that offers a Titanium Oxide finish.
 Titanium oxide is stronger than Aluminum Oxide.
-The Titanium Finish is known for its dynamic flex ability to absorb heavy impact without cracking and it provides great protection against any scuffing and chipping.
+The Titanium Finish is known for its dynamic flex ability to absorb heavy impact without cracking and provides great protection against scuffing and chipping.

 2. Country of Origin

 As you can imagine, where the hardwood is manufactured into flooring planks will considerably influence the price.
 Part of this is related to labor costs, and the rest is based on standards and quality control.
 But remember, in flooring, you certainly get what you pay for.
 It’s no surprise that Canada has a very strong hardwood manufacturing industry.
 We love and trust all hardwood flooring products that are produced in Canada.
 As a rule of thumb, purchasing hardwood flooring from cheap labor countries, such as China, can result in lower quality products that may have inadequate finishes to protect them from everyday use and off-gassing issues.
 Although the pricing seems inviting, we can most definitely be comfortable saying that you should opt-in for Canadian-made hardwood flooring, especially when your health is on the line.

 You might be aware that not all hardwood flooring is constructed similarly.
 In general, there are two major categories as follows: